Selecting courses

 If you want to take entry-level math courses at Memorial, then you may need to take a math placement test to demonstrate that you meet the prerequisite requirements.

-All students should contact their supervisor, graduate officer or department head for assistance in finalizing their course program.
+All graduate students should contact their supervisor, graduate officer or department head for assistance in finalizing the courses for their program.